adarsh5691/adarsh5691/README.md

 - 👋 Hi, I’m Adarsh Tripathy
-- 👀 I’m interested in Python Coding
+- 👀 I’m interested in Web Development and Python Coding
 - 🌱 I’m currently Studying in GIET UNIVERSITY.
 - 📫 How to reach me ...